 - It helps in identifying incorrect amounts.

-You may use the banking option to reconcile credit cards in QuickBooks Desktop.
+You may use the banking option to reconcile credit card in QuickBooks Desktop.
 This activates a menu that has a reconcile option.
 It allows you to add accounts and select your desired credit cards for them.
 The statement date is automatically filled in by the software.
 The remaining information can be added manually.
 Finally, you can check and verify the balance of the statement to complete the reconciliation.

 - The first step is to select the “Banking” option.